MaximilianAlgehed/ParallelLayouts/documentation/RelatedWork.md

 * [Finding regularity: describing and analysing circuits that are not quite regular](https://www.semanticscholar.org/paper/Finding-Regularity-Describing-and-Analysing-Sheeran/d40528e697b20d83d4a290bbeaf4088d93bcf75c/pdf)
-    My intuition tells me that shadow values should somehow be usefulin both optimizing and constructing data flow or similar types of constructions...
+    My intuition tells me that shadow values should somehow be useful in both optimizing and constructing data flow or similar types of constructions...

 ## GPU computing